 Optional Essay: Please provide any additional insight or information that you have not addressed elsewhere that may be helpful in reviewing your application (e.g., unusual choice of evaluators, weaknesses in academic performance, unexplained job gaps or changes, etc.).
 Complete this question only if you feel your candidacy is not fully represented by this application.
 (500 words)

 An optional essay is an opportunity for you to give the Ad Com relevant information that you could not provide in other essays or other parts of your application essays, recommendation letters, and résumé.
-This question is also meant to shine a spotlight on an experience or side of your personality that has not been revealed in the other parts of your application.
+This question is also meant to shine a spotlight on the experience or side of your personality that has not been revealed in the other parts of your application.

-To provide context for a weakness in your profile, such as low GPA or GMAT or a gap in your job history, make sure your reason is genuine to convince them that your low grades occurred due to unforeseen circumstances beyond your control.
+To provide context for a weakness in your profile, such as a low GPA or GMAT or a gap in your job history, make sure your reason is genuine to convince them that your low grades occurred due to unforeseen circumstances beyond your control.

-Also, keep in mind that your story should not only explain that particular weakness in your profile, but also bring out your other strong personality traits.
+Also, keep in mind that your story should not only explain that particular weakness in your profile but also bring out your other strong personality traits.
 That means your response should be positive, straightforward, and fact-focused and should not sound like you are making excuses for a weakness in your profile.

 Reapplicant Essay: How have you strengthened your candidacy since you last applied?
 Please reflect on how you have grown personally and professionally.
 (500 words)

-Through this question Tuck Ad Com would like to know that your need of Tuck is as strong as it was last time.
+Through this question, Tuck Ad Com would like to know that your need for Tuck is as strong as it was last time.
 Hence you should demonstrate your continued interest in Tuck by mentioning any meetings you have had with alumni/ professors/ad com, or any information session you have attended.
 Tuck wants its applicants to tell them how they have enhanced their application since they applied last time.
 You may answer this by focusing on the areas you have improved upon since you applied last.
 Whether you have taken extra classes, received a promotion, led a new and exciting project, increased your community involvement, or taken on a personal challenge, the key here is to demonstrate that you are now a better and stronger candidate.
 Your conscious efforts to strengthen your profile and to work on your weak areas will prove how determined you are about your Tuck MBA.

 Lastly, and most importantly, you should use the feedback you received from the school on your previous application and focus specifically on those areas e.g. clarity of goals and improved essays with clarity of message.